TheLittleEngineers/The-Little-Engineers-Replacement-Designs-For-The-TM20K370-and-TM21K460-Motorized-Wheels/README.md

 # The Little Engineers Replacement Designs For The TM20K370 and TM21K460 Motorized Wheels

-The Little Engineers Replacement Designs For The TM20K370 and TM21K460 Motorized Wheels http://www.TheLittleEngineers.org/
+The Little Engineers Replacement Designs For The TM20K370 and TM21K460 Motorized Wheels

+http://www.TheLittleEngineers.org/

 We are in search of machine shop(s) that might be willing to provide prototype level machining services in exchange for being listed as a recommended manufacturer and/or supplier in all of the open source projects created by The Little Engineers.
 Contact may be made via: https://www.facebook.com/OurLittleEngineers/ and/or https://www.facebook.com/groups/985537051651794/

-ll of the projects from The Little Engineers may be found here: https://github.com/TheLittleEngineers?tab=repositories
+All of the projects from The Little Engineers may be found here: https://github.com/TheLittleEngineers?tab=repositories

 <i>We intend, eventually, to acquire some small scale 3D Printers and CNC mills/routers to aid in our efforts, however we are currently unable to do so mainly due to finances - We try to operate The Little Engineers as much "out of pocket" as we possibly can.
 Supporting the Foster Care system is that important to us.</i>